utilyre/environment/README.md

 ```

 > [!NOTE]
-> Applications should take effect instantly, if this was not the case, try
+> Applications should take effect instantly.
+If this was not the case, try
 > restarting them.

 ### GPG and SSH Agent